 Jennifer: I’d hike through the middle and the east end of the island, only because I haven’t seen those yet and I want to get the full Isle Royale experience!
 The west end was awesome.
-If I were to do the west end again I’d build in an extra night to enjoy the beach at Siskwit Bay.
+If I were to do the west end again I’d build in an extra night to enjoy the beach at Siskiwit Bay.

 Anandi: I definitely would do the Minong trail and spend more time watching the stars.

 Ann: For the Feldtmann Loop itinerary, I would plan to have more time at the beaches as well as more time (maybe lunch and a nap) at the Feldtmann Ridge Trail fire tower.
-For my next trip, I would plan to do a couple ranger tours including visiting the predator/prey study site.
-I would do a ‘highlights of’ trip that would definitely include the Scoville Point hike (my absolute fav hike), hiking the mid-section of the Greenstone Ridge trail and hanging out at Moskey Basin and one of the beaches.
+For my next trip, I would plan to do a couple of ranger tours including visiting the predator/prey study site.
+I would do a ‘highlights of’ trip that would definitely include the Scoville Point hike (my absolute fav hike), hiking the mid-section of the Greenstone Ridge trail, and hanging out at Moskey Basin and one of the beaches.

 Krisanne: I have been to the island 3 times – each time hiking end to end over 6-7 days – twice from Rock Harbor to Windigo along the Minong Trail and this last time Rock Harbor to Windigo on the Greenstone Trail.
 I want to go back to IR for a longer trip – I need more time to explore the areas I have not seen.

-Kirsten: I’d build in room to take a second night in certain camp areas.
+Kirsten: I’d build in a room to take a second night in certain camp areas.
 I’d definitely stay a second night at Huginnin Cove, take the extra day to explore that coastal area.
 I’d swim, and swim, and swim.
 It’s an island!

 What was your favorite campsite?

 Laura: I have two favorites.
-Huginnin Cove campground because the night we were there no one else was in the camp ground.
+Huginnin Cove campground because the night we were there no one else was in the campground.
 It is very peaceful and beautiful.
 Washington Creek campground because moose like to eat the vegetation in the river so you see them up close.

 Karen: Moskey Basin.
 Other than the five in our party, there was a couple celebrating their 40th wedding anniversary.
 They were down at the far end of the campsite so we didn’t see them.
 (However, the husband did stop by to chat with us.).
 When they left as we were having breakfast, we were the only 5 people on the planet at Moskey Basin.
 It was amazing.
 But I have to say that Washington Creek was a close second because of all the moose we saw!
 That was very cool.

 Leslie: My favorite campsite was Moskey Basin.
 It is usually so hard to get a shelter there in non-COVID times.
 They have 8 shelters and there were the 5 of us and one other couple at the entire place.
 We had our pick of shelters and got the best ones.
-[Three sunset photos from Moskey Basin are above.]
+[Three sunset photos from Moskey Basin are below.]

 Jennifer: Hugginin Cove, our first night.
-It was absolutely gorgeous, with a cool mist coming in off the water.
+It was absolutely gorgeous, with a cool-mist coming in off the water.
 We had our own private beach at the end of the point.
 There’s something special about the first night of a backpacking trip, too.
-Washington Creek is a close second – we got to see moose there, and on a clear night some of us laid on the dock at Windigo for the most amazing star-gazing experience!
+Washington Creek is a close second – we got to see moose there, and on a clear night, some of us laid on the dock at Windigo for the most amazing star-gazing experience!

 Ann: Any campsite where there’s a grassy or duffy tent pad and a latrine that doesn’t smell.
 These sites are usually (but not always) the more remote group sites.
 I don’t care for shelters because the floors are hard and they’re colder.

-Krisanne: This trip it was Moskey Basin.
+Krisanne: This trip was Moskey Basin.
 We had an amazing shelter right on the water.
 A close 2nd was Shelter #2 at Washington Creek.
 We were treated to our own moose show in the creek the entire day/night we were there.

 Kirsten: My favorite spot was Huginnin Cove.
 I loved the way the fog rolled in and left water droplets on the pines.
-The water in the cove was clear and warm, the coast line Superior in every way.
+The water in the cove was clear and warm, the coastline Superior in every way.